pushpender-79/speech-to-text/README.md

   }
 }

+🗄️ Database Setup (Day 3 - MongoDB)

+Mongoose Schema Example:

+const mongoose = require('mongoose');

+const audioSchema = new mongoose.Schema({
+  filename: { type: String, required: true },
+  transcription: { type: String, default: '' },
+  uploadedAt: { type: Date, default: Date.now },
+});

+module.exports = mongoose.model('Audio', audioSchema);

+Collection name: audios

+Fields:

+filename — name stored on the server

+transcription — initially empty (updated later after conversion)

+uploadedAt — timestamp of upload

+Check uploaded files in MongoDB Atlas:

+Go to your cluster → Data Explorer.

+Open your database (e.g., speechToTextDB).

+Open the collection (audios) to see all uploaded records.

-✅ Notes
+✅ Notes / Day 3 Updates

-The backend uses Multer to handle file uploads and stores them in the uploads/ folder.
+The backend uses Multer to handle file uploads and stores them in uploads/ folder.

+Uploaded files are also saved in MongoDB.

+Duplicate files in the uploads/ folder can be deleted without affecting the database.

 Use Postman to test API endpoints before connecting the frontend.

-Make sure the frontend runs on port 5173 and backend on 5000 (or .env configured).
+Make sure frontend runs on port 5173 and backend on 5000 (or adjust .env accordingly).
 ```